sisrfeng/coc-wiki/F.A.Q.md

 * For documentation of completion, use `"suggest.floatEnable": false` in settings.json.
 * For diagnostic messages, use `"diagnostic.messageTarget": "echo"` in settings.json.
 * For signature help, use `"signature.target": "echo"` in settings.json.
-* For documentation on doHover, use `"coc.preferences.hoverTarget": "echo"` in settings.json.
+* For documentation on hover, use `"hover.target": "echo"` in settings.json.

 ## Highlight of background seems wrong with floating window.